heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 ### What will you do?

-- Run full client/server examples and understand how concurrent clients are handled
+- Run full client/server examples and understand how concurrent clients are handled.
-- Explore and answer questions about some concurrent strategies
+- Explore and answer questions about some concurrent strategies.
-- Update previous game/application to handle multiple clients (optional)
+- Update previous game/application to handle multiple clients (optional).

 ![bg right contain](./images/what-will-you-do-server.png)
 ![bg right vertical contain](./images/what-will-you-do-client.png)